 The pagan scriptures have referred the tree of life as the Norse World Tree.
 This tree is said to combine and bind together all realms of existence.
 It is an eternal tree with no beginning or end.
 The fruit of this tree keeps the Gods so young.
 The tree of life symbolizes the healing of the soul and living forever.

-Scientific Representation of the Tree
+Scientific Representation of the Tree of Life

 The biological representation of the Tree of Life is found in phylogenetic studies.
 Biologists depict the evolutionary relationships through the figure of a phylogenetic tree.
 Charles Darwin in his book, On the Origin of Species has mentioned the Tree of Life. “…I believe it has been with the great Tree of Life, which fills with its dead and broken branches the crust of the earth, and covers the surface with its ever-branching and beautiful ramifications.”